dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 $$

 where the LHS appears on the $E_2$ page, and the RHS is the associated graded for an $\ell\dash$adic filtration on $H^*$.
 When $H^*$ is polynomial, this sequence degenerates at $E_2$ and this an equivalence.

+However, the trace $\phi$ can be computed on any page